What is the GDPR?

 - Right to Access: Data subjects will have the right to access and view their personal data held by any organisation, free of charge, in an electronic format.

-- Right to be forgotten: The data subject will have the right for all of their personal data to be erased, and further dissemination of the data must be stopped.
+- Right to be forgotten: The data subject will have the right for all of their personal data to be erased.
+Further dissemination of the data must be stopped.

-- Privacy by Design: This concept means that systems and processes in an organisation are created and shaped at conception to be compliant with GDPR.
-As opposed to various measures being added in an ad hoc manner reactively to be compliant.
+- Privacy by Design: This concept means that organisations must create and put in place GDPR compliant systems and processes from the start.
+As opposed to adding various measures in an ad hoc manner post-factum.

 You can read more details about the key changes here: https://www.eugdpr.org/key-changes.html